Seren-Hughes/boops-and-snoots-rescue/README.md

 To highlight the nose image as an interactive element, I have implemented a custom pointer effect:

 - **Custom Pointer:** When users hover over the nose image, the cursor changes to a finger pointer to resemble a "boop" action, inviting them to click.
+- **Pulsing & Twitching Effect:**
-- **Pulsing Effect:** The nose image continuously pulses with a smooth scaling animation.
-The image gradually grows by 10% and then returns to its original size, creating an eye-catching and dynamic effect that draws attention to the donation prompt.
+  - The nose image continuously pulses with a smooth scaling animation, subtly growing by 10% before returning to its original size.
+  - When hovered over, the pulsing stops, and the image remains at the larger size.
+  - To further emphasise interaction, the image performs a quick "twitching" effect — two rapid mini-pulses when hovered over.

 #### Donation Modal with Video